Last updated: 2019-09-09 20:17:27PDF

-Cloud Block Storage is a highly available, highly reliable, low-cost and customizable network block device.
+Cloud Block Storage (CBS) is a highly available, highly reliable, low-cost, customizable network block storage device.
 For more information, please see CBS Product Overview.

 Users can use the APIs described in this document to perform operations on cloud disks and snapshots, such as creating an elastic cloud disk, creating a snapshot, or rolling back a snapshot.
 For more information on supported operations, please see API Overview.

 To help you get familiar with CBS and snapshot services more quickly, we provide the definitions of some commonly used terms in the following table: